I love Italian food in the USA when done right, es I love Italian food in the USA when done right, especially when it involves pizza 🤌

 Step 4: Determine if the points booking is worth it

 You can’t always pick your optimal room configuration, unfortunately.
 You’ll have to decide if the room availability is worth your precious points!
 In our case, the standard award night offering was a king room with an ocean view and club access.
-I don’t even see this as an option currently as I’m spot checking.
 Lucky us!

-This room was available to book at 39,000 points per night.
-It might sound steep, but the Andaz on Maui was going for much more than that per night at the time I made this booking.
-It made the most sense to book nights on Kauai using points instead of splurging on Maui to maximize what we had to spend for this trip.
+This room was available to book at 39,000 points per night (again, prior to the category shift from Category 7 to 8 in March 2025).
+We also traveled to Maui on this same trip and The Andaz was going for much more than that per night at the time I made this booking.
+So, it made the most sense to book nights on Kauai using points instead of splurging on Maui to maximize what we had to spend.

 Step 5: Log into Chase and transfer points